olapiv/kth-interactive-systems/lab2v13/Readme.md

 ### Player delays

 In order to be able to follow the progress of a game at human speeds delays are required.
 It is difficult to give good recommendations for these, but a general move delay of 3-5 seconds may be a good starting point.
 You may also want to give each player a bit of random variation on the order of 50-250 ms so that they slide out of lock-step behaviour.
 In particular, a player being 'it' could be awarded a slightly shorter delay to give it some edge and make successful tagging more likely.

-### Player identification

-Players need to have universially unique names (identifers) so that they can be uniquely addressed.
-Let the agent generate its own UUID when it starts, and then keep this name while it plays (see java.util.UUID.randomUUID()).
-So, rather than having the Bailiff assign the agent a temporary id when it arrives, the Bailiff asks the agent what id it has.

-### Doing the work

-First, study the provided sources and learn how the programs work.
-Then go back to the instruction earlier in this text, and start planning:

-* what to do
-* where to do it (i.e. which files do you need to modify)
-* how to do it (checklists, editors)
-* how to determine if it works (testing, debugging)

-You will need the Bailiff, and you will need to make changes to it.
-The player agent can be created by modifying Dexter, or by creating an entirely new agent.
-There is no right or wrong here, but it may be easier to recompile things if you keep Dexter and just change its code, even if that means a lot of changes.
-But your are free to make any changes you see fit, adding or dropping classes etc.

-When your plan is done, make sure you can compile and run the system BEFORE you start modifying it.

-Then implement the changes.
-If you can, start with something small and confirm that it works as you intended.

-When you get compilation errors, read them carefully and remember that the first error is usually the significant one.
-Subsequent errors often follow as a consequense of the first problem.

-When you get run-time exceptions, read them carefully and try to understand what is happening.
-Remember that exceptions are usually nested, meaning that the critical point of failure is to be found near the top of the list.
-An exception in the Bailiff will print in the Bailiff console, in the normal way.
-An exception in a player also prints in the Bailiff console, but if it is wrapped in a RemoteException then the exception actually happened in a Bailiff, or in a player hosted by a Bailiff:

-Online documentation for the Java API is here: http://download.oracle.com/javase/8/docs/api/

 ### Examination